Stray and nuisance cats

 Any trap you use must be an approved, humane trap with a step place trigger.

-Hook-operated traps must not be used for any purpose and constitutes an offence under the Prevention of Cruelty to Animals Act 1986.
+Hook-operated traps must not be used for any purpose.
+Using this type of trap is an offence under the Prevention of Cruelty to Animals Act 1986.

 Find out more about how to humanely trap cats.